mes32/MemeMe-2.0/README.md

 ## License

-The code in the repository is licensed under the [MIT License](./LICENSE.txt).
+The code in this repository is licensed under the [MIT License](./LICENSE.txt).